He awoke from death a little uncertainly. The sun was shining on the dew-damp grass upon which he lay.

 He cautiously looked around, not moving his head.
 Grass, trees, not a building in sight.

 He’d died in the middle of a city.
 He had a vivid memory of the pavement covered in a spreading pool of his blood.
-His shocked face reflected in the shop front, a look of idiotic incomprehension as he cradled his spilling guts in his hands.
+His shocked face reflected in the shop window, staring back at him with a look of idiotic incomprehension, as he cradled his spilling guts in his hands.

 This was unbearably cruel.
 This hope.
 He closed his eyes and slowly, reluctantly,moved his hand down to his stomach.
 Stifling a sob he laid his hand on the gaping hole left by the bullet’s exit.
 His stomach was whole.
 Oh god, oh god.
 He opened his eyes and forced his gaze down.
 His stomach was undamaged!
 And he was oddly naked.
 He sprang to his feet and started patting every inch of himself he could reach.
 There were no wounds.
 He checked his pulse.
 Present.